 Suit

-Your suit should be very dark in color, regardless of the season.
-Dark navy and charcoal are good options, and funerals are one of the only appropriate times to wear a black suit during the day.
+Your suit should be well-fitted and in good repair.
 Either single or double-breasted jackets are appropriate, though our feeling is that younger men (under 45) should opt for single-breasted jackets.
-As with anything, it should be well-fitted and in good repair.

 Shirt